devoxa/flocky/README.md

 ### hash(data)

-Create a Murmur3 hash representation of the passed in data.
+Create a hashed string representation of the passed in data.

 **This function is not cryptographically secure, use [bcrypt](https://www.npmjs.com/package/bcrypt) for anything security related.**